leancodepl/contractsgenerator/README.md

 The idea is to decouple parsing/compiling the contracts definitions (C#) from code generation.
 This means that:

-1. .NET tool will only generate and intermediate definition (JSON/Protobuf, TBD),
+1. .NET tool will only generate and intermediate definition (Protobuf),
 2. Target-lang specific tool will generate client code.

 This means that the only thing we must agree on (across languages) is the intermediate definition and feature set. :)

-You can see a first proposal of the definition in both `Types.cs` and `types.proto` files, along with example contracts definition generated in `contracts.json`.
+You can see a first proposal of the definition in `types.proto` files, along with example contracts definition generated in `example.pb`/`example.json`.

 Features considered first-class: